Our Instructors

 Mrs. Beatty received her Bachelor’s of Science in Nursing from Adventist University in Orlando, Florida.
 She Earned her Master of Science in Nursing from the University of South Alabama, graduating in the top 10% of her class.
 She is a member of the Phi Kappa Phi Honor Society and has an extensive background in clinical nursing education.
 She has earned dual board certification as a family nurse practitioner and an adult/geriatric acute care nurse practitioner from the American Nurses Credentialing Center (ANCC).
 As a former nurse in emergency medicine, she earned her certification as an emergency nurse (CEN), and has successfully transitioned her broad-based clinical knowledge to the private practice setting as a family practice nurse practitioner and an urgent care nurse practitioner.
 With experience in both the outpatient and acute care settings, She educates nurse practitioners and physician assistants about current topics in clinical management and the expectations of modern care delivery.
 Rachel oversees all of the day-to-day operations of Provider Practice Essentials, and her clinical knowledge, experience, and teamwork allow for full collaboration of our teaching faculty to maximize your educational experience and provide engaging clinical topics for your practice!

-Ali Farzad, MD, FAAEM
+Ali Farzad, MD

 Paul Banerjee, DO, FACOEP